As a Viterbi student, your experience is heightened with active participation in student organizations!

 The mission of the University of Southern California Rocket Society is to foster interest and passion in amateur rocketry within the greater USC community.
 The Rocket Society is dedicated to creating a welcoming environment that values safety, collaboration, experimentation, and learning.
 The goal of the Rocket Society is to inspire and support its members in achieving their amateur rocketry aspirations and become a model for other collegiate amateur rocketry organizations.
 Return to top.

-USC Women in Computing is a student organization that aims to make information that benefits women in computing readily available, in addition to hosting events such as tech talks, internship panels, industry recruiting events, mentoring, etc. We also aim to help provide a sense of community to women in computer science at USC.
+USC Women in Computing is a student organization that aims to provide a sense of community to women in Computer Science at USC.
+We make information that benefits women in computing readily available, in addition to hosting events such as tech talks, internship panels, and industry recruiting opportunities.
 Return to top.